-Resting 50 nautical miles south of Ixtapa-Zihuatanejo, the remote fishing village of Puerto Vicente is a hidden Mexico sailfish paradise.
-Tucked away from the crowds and traffic of Mexico’s booming tourist destinations.
+Resting 50 nautical miles south of Ixtapa-Zihuatanejo, the remote fishing village of Puerto Vicente is a hidden gem, known to locals as an offshore fishing paradise.
+But, the inshore fishing for roosterfish is incredible as well!
+This Mexico sailfish lodge is easy to get to, but tucked away from the crowds and traffic of Mexico’s booming tourist destinations.

-If a Mexico sailfish trip where you don’t have to deal with a huge resort atmosphere sounds good to you, this one’s for you!
-Contact us today.
+If a fishing trip for sailfish, dorado and roosterfish, where you don’t have to deal with a huge resort atmosphere sounds good to you, this Mexico sailfish lodge is perfect for you!